Back to School Sale: $100 OFF Sitewide Shop now

 Prepare Your Skin

-To get a smooth and cut-free shave, it is essential to prepare your skin before shaving.
+Preparing your skin before shaving is essential to getting a smooth and cut-free shave.
 You should prevent yourself from shaving on dehydrated, rough, bumpy, and unprepared skin.
 So, use a face wash and scrub before shaving to properly cleanse and exfoliate your skin.

 Also, use warm water to soak and soften your hair.